 Part of why breathing is not a cognitive process is due to our diaphragm, which contracts downwards when breathing in, creating a “vacuum” that pulls in the fresh air.

 While exhaling, the diaphragm flexes upwards, pushing on the lungs and causing them to deflate the remaining carbon dioxide in the lungs.

 Your ribs also move slighting when breathing, which allows your lungs more room to expand and contract.

-There are a few safety measures our bodies take to protect itself from harmful substances and particles in the air we are breathing.
+There are a few safety measures our body takes to protect itself from harmful substances and particles in the air we are breathing.

-When breathing in, the first safety measure our bodies take is small hairs in our nose that can help filter larger particles from getting breathed into the lungs.
+When breathing in, the first safety measure our bodies take are small hairs in our nose that can help filter larger particles from getting breathed into the lungs.